 How do I know if I live in Florence?
 Simply having a zip code of 85132 does not mean you live in Florence.
 Again, check your property tax bill.
 Is there an additional property tax for Florence on your bill?
 Do you pay the Town of Florence for your trash pickup?
 Do you pay franchise fees for your water, cable or electric services?
 Are you able to vote for the Town of Florence Town Council?
 If not, you do not live in the Town of Florence.
 The furthest north housing community in the Town of Florence is Anthem, even though the 85132 zip code runs up to Arizona Farms.
 So if you live in Crestfield Manor, Wildhorse Estates, Magic Ranch, Ironhorse, etc you live in San Tan Valley, not the Town of Florence.

 But my address isn't in the map that is on Google for San Tan Valley.
+Well Google isn't always right and when it comes to San Tan Valley, it rarely is.
 The map of San Tan Valley, that is currently on Google, does not include all of San Tan Valley.
 That map is from a previous 2010 attempt to incorporate which would have defined new boundaries, however the incorporation effort was blocked by the Town of Florence (and other communities) and the initiative never got to a ballot for a vote.
 San Tan Valley however was "born" the year before on June 23, 2009 and simply included all unincorporated land in northeastern Pinal County that is not in another municipality or census designated area boundary.

 Note: The zip codes listed on the Town of Queen Creek map reflect zip codes of 852XX which were changed to 851XX July 1, 2009.

 To see if you live within the current Town of Florence boundaries click here or please call 520-868-7594.